-We have one of those 5 gallon water jugs that we use in our house to refill drinking water for our dispenser.
-Initially, we would buy water and exchange the bottle each time after consuming the water.
+Initially, we would buy water and exchange the bottle each time.
 Currently, we prefer to keep the same jug and refill it.
-This means that it also requires cleaning very now and then.
+This means that it also requires regular cleaning.

 When to Clean Your 5 Gallon Water Jug

 Summary: Clean your water jug after every one-two months if you use it to store filtered water.
 On the other hand, clean a 5 gallon jug used to brew and store beer after every use.

 How do you tell that you 5 gallon water jug requires cleaning?

 Generally, this depends on how you use your jug.
 If you refill your bottle with filtered water every two weeks or so, it means that it doesn’t harbor much dirt because filtered water is clean.

 However, if you brew beer and store it in the jug, you definitely need to clean and sanitize it after every use.
 The same goes for juices, milk and anything else that is not pure clean water.

 Your bottle also requires regular cleaning if you are using it to store tap water.
 Running water contains chlorine and traces of minerals.
 It can also contain bacterial components.
 The minerals and bacteria deposit on the bottle with each use.

 One way to visibly tell that your bottle requires cleaning is the appearance.
 Most 5 gallon water bottles are made of clear blue plastic material.
 Repeated use without cleaning dulls the appearance of the bottle.